l-x-x/l-x-x.github.io/news/README.md

 ## News
 ### 2024
+- May.
+Congrats to Hao-tian on passing his Ph.D. defense.
+He will be a postdoc research fellow at ANL and Northwestern U. this September.
 - March.
 Our previous [work](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.130.181901) about a new method to explore gluon saturation is now highlighted by the Dept. of Energy, USA.
 [Read the highlight](https://science.osti.gov/np/Highlights/2024/3e).

 - Jan.
-Congrats to Hao-tian get the post-doc offer from Argonne National Lab and Northwestern University and will start from Sep.
+Congrats to Hao-tian on getting the post-doc offer from Argonne National Lab and Northwestern University and will start in Sep.
 2024.

 ### 2023
 - Aug.
 Congrats to my former Postdoc Hao-yu Liu (now a faculty member at Beijing University of Chemical Technology）